 Professor McColl-Kennedy was appointed a Visiting Fellow, St Edmund’s College, Cambridge, 2015-2016.

-Professor McColl-Kennedy has held several senior leadership positions in the UQ Business School, including Marketing Head/Cluster Leader for 7 years from to 1999 to 2005, and Research Director of the UQ Business School from January 2006 to June 2008 and April 2009 to January 2010.
+Professor McColl-Kennedy has held several senior leadership positions in the UQ School of Management and UQ Business School, including Marketing Head/Cluster Leader for 10 years from to 1996 to 2005, and Research Director of the UQ Business School from January 2006 to June 2008 and April 2009 to January 2010.

 Professor Janet McColl-Kennedy has made a significant research contribution to the discipline of Marketing, specifically in her research area of “Services”.
 Professor McColl-Kennedy is one of the leading marketing academics in Australia, and internationally recognised as a leading researcher in Service Science.
 Her research interests focus on customer experience management and include service recovery, customer complaining behaviour, customer rage and customer value co-creation.
 She has particular expertise in health care and the professions.